TypiCal25/Knowledge/Hackathons/EthIndia/Zero Knowledge/Circom.md

 <-- is used simply as a direct assignment operator to the signals
 <== specifies a constraint system.
 # Public and Private Signals
-Signals are always considered private by default.
-All output signals are always made public.
+- Signals are always considered to be private.
+The programmer can set some input signals to be public
+- Output signals are always public
+- A signal is immutable
+-